GPlates/gplates-web-service/README.md

 👉 Setup your own server

-**📌For better performance and data security, you may setup the service on your own server/personal computer.**
+You are welcome to use our servers.
+But for better performance and data security, you might want to setup the service on your own server/personal computer.

 Start your own GWS server is as simple as the one-line command below.
 You need [Docker](https://www.docker.com/get-started/) to run the commmand.